 Core capital goods are another leading indicator of economic growth.
-That's because they don't include defense equipment and aircraft, which are typically large orders that don't appear consistently.
+That's because they don't include defense equipment and aircraft.
+These are typically large orders that don't appear consistently.
 Core capital goods orders tell you how much businesses use on an everyday basis.

 The Census Department measures both orders and shipments.
 The latter usually show up in that quarter's gross domestic product estimate.
 Orders don't show up until later, when the goods are manufactured and shipped.
 When orders for core capital goods rise, GDP will increase 6 months to12 months later.